chriskmnds/mean-clean-2/README.md

 ## Notes

-- There is an updated version of this setup in branch [mean-clean-v3](https://github.com/chriskmnds/mean-clean/tree/mean-clean-v3) (also in [PR](https://github.com/chriskmnds/mean-clean/pull/2)) with improved overall setup and a more functional frontend.
+- See branch [mean-clean-v3](https://github.com/chriskmnds/mean-clean/tree/mean-clean-v3) (also in [PR](https://github.com/chriskmnds/mean-clean/pull/2)) for the latest version.